Course Offerings

 Please Note: All courses are two semesters, except where noted.
 Course offerings are subject to change.
 Classes may be cancelled if they do not meet minimum enrollment requirements.

-1. Language Arts
+1. Language arts

 The English Language and Literature course focuses on giving students the skills necessary to use the English language for a variety of purposes and show students how to appreciate the core features of different literary genres and techniques.
-The classes are reading, analysis and discussion based, with a consistent writing element, regular group work and in-class presentations, giving students the competence to understand and employ both expressive and analytical skills in the English language and the ability to converse and write about literature in a meaningful and relevant manner.
+The classes are reading, analysis, and discussion-based, with a consistent writing element, regular group work, and in-class presentations, giving students the competence to understand and employ both expressive and analytical skills in the English language and the ability to converse and write about literature in a meaningful and relevant manner.

-1) English 10
+1) English 10 (Lang and Lit I)

-2) English 11
+2) English 11 (Lang and Lit II)

 3) AP English Literature and Composition